 Back aches are common during pregnancy and may result from increased weight in the abdominal region, postural changes, and stretching and softening of ligaments.

 What may help : When bending, keep your back straight and bend your knees.
 Do not stay in the same position for too long—move around.
 Avoid heavy lifting.
 Try to develop good posture and do not wear heels.
 Try back exercises for pregnant women.
-Supportive garments like a BellyBra may also be helpful.
-These are special garments to support your back and abdomen.
+Supportive garments that support your back and abdomen may also be helpful.

 are most common during the last